 In 2007, Fuse ODG and his team joined forces with Wood World Mission charity to build a primary school in Akosombo, a town in the eastern region of Ghana.
 The school now accommodates over 200 students and has become an essential part of the community.
 Education there is free, although parents can choose to contribute any amount they can afford.

 The first cohort of students is now due to start high school.
-Unfortunately, the closest secondary schools are miles away and are often a costly option that families simply can’t afford.
+Unfortunately, the closest secondary schools are miles away and are often too expensive - the families simply can’t afford to pay for the education fees.

 Fuse is determined to change that.
-With reggae artist Chronixx, fitness entrepreneur Chakabars and artist Donisha (who's also Bob Marley's granddaughter), he has embarked on a new mission; to build a high school in Akosombo, and to refurbish a secondary school in Jamaica.
+With reggae artist Chronixx, fitness entrepreneur Chakabars and artist Donisha (Bob Marley's granddaughter), he has embarked on a new mission; to build a high school in Akosombo, and to refurbish a secondary school in Jamaica.
 Students will be equipped with various skills that will help them earn a living in the future - from carpentry to hairdressing or sewing.

 One of the visions of this project is to link both schools through technology as well as the curriculum.
 It's a collaborative project that employs many people in the community while providing volunteering opportunities.

-"Together we are stronger; we believe that people are generous and want to give, they don't trust big charities, because they take ages to get jobs done and you often can't see where the money went," he shared.
+"Together we are stronger; we believe that people are generous and want to give.
+However, they don't trust big charities, because they take ages to get the job done and you often can't see where the money went," he shared.

 Find out more from Fuse ODG himself in our video.